Show Guidelines | Alabama Shakespeare Festival

 While age recommendations are provided, we respect the discretion of parents and educators in determining if material is appropriate for audiences younger than the recommended age.
 ASF is happy to review show guidelines with patrons as they make any determinations.

-This show is recommended for grades 5+
+This show is recommended for ages 10+

 LANGUAGE